biomicroscopy/DPR-Resolution_enhancement_with_deblurring_by_pixel_reassignment/Python/README.md

 ## 🖥️ CPU-Based Version: `dpr_python_basic`

-- **Best for:** Systems without an NVIDIA GPU (e.g., MacBook, standard Windows PCs)
-- **Highlights:**
-  - Cross-platform compatibility
-  - Works out-of-the-box with Python and NumPy/SciPy
+- Works on most computers, including Windows, Linux, and Mac.
-  - No GPU or CUDA dependencies
+- No GPU or CUDA required.
+- Easy to set up and run with standard Python libraries.

 > 📄 See [`dpr_python_basic/README.md`](./dpr_python_basic/README.md) for setup and usage.

 ## ⚡ GPU-Based Version: `dpr_python_nvidia`

-- **Best for:** Systems with an NVIDIA GPU and CUDA installed
+- Designed for computers with an NVIDIA GPU.
-- **Highlights:**
-  - Significantly faster processing (10x–100x compared to CPU)
-  - Leverages CuPy for GPU acceleration
+- Uses CuPy for GPU acceleration.
-  - Requires proper CUDA toolkit and compatible CuPy version
+- Much faster than the CPU version, especially on large images.

 > 📄 See [`dpr_python_nvidia/README.md`](./dpr_python_nvidia/README.md) for installation, dependencies, and usage instructions.